dagonyclark/Day-1/lesson1-part1.md

 #### Data Cleaning

 Data cleaning/cleansing/preprocessing/wrangling is usually the most time consuming stage within the data science process,  specially in the Big data domain.
-This stage may take upto 50-80% of a data scientist's time as there are a vast number of possible problems that make the "dirty" and unsuitable for analysis.
+This stage may take upto 50-80% of a data scientist's time as there are a vast number of possible problems that make the data "dirty" and unsuitable for analysis.
 Some of the problems you may see in data are follows:

 * Inconsistencies in data
 * Mis-spelled text data